-This is a critical examinationthe impact of sustained large-scale austerity cuts on local government communications in the UK.
+This is a critical examination of the impact of sustained large-scale austerity cuts on local government communications in the UK.
 Budget constraints have left public sector media teams without the resources for robust citizen-facing communications.
-The ‘nose for news’ has been downgraded and local journalists, once the champions of public interest coverage, are a force much diminished.
-The book asks what is lost to local democracy as a result?
+The "nose for news" has been downgraded and local journalists, once the champions of public interest coverage, are a force much diminished.
+The book asks, what is lost to local democracy as a result?
 And what does it mean when no one is holding the country’s public spenders to account?

-Local Democracy, Public Relations and Journalism provides new empirical data on, and the real-world views of, working communications teams in local government today.
+Local Democracy, Journalism and Public Relations provides new empirical data on, and the real-world views of, working communications teams in local government today.
 For students and researchers interested in local journalism and public relations, the book illuminates the current relationship between these professions, local democracy and political accountability.

 "This book lays bare the ‘democratic deficit’ that ensues when local newspapers no longer properly hold councils up to scrutiny.
 The less accountable public servants are the worse their decision-making becomes – and as a society we are the poorer for it." -- Tim Minogue, Editor, 'Rotten Boroughs', Private Eye

 "This important book shines a light on one of the great tragedies of the modern media age – the decline of local journalism – and it explains what that means for democracy and accountability.
 In the age of ubiquitous free information many local communities are less well informed today than they were in the age of steam." -- Dominic Ponsford, Editor, UK Press Gazette